-No, at the moment this back protector is only available with the back base.
+For the time being, no. This back protector is only available with the back base.

 There are two possible levels in this standard: EN-1621-2 Level 1 and EN-1621-2 Level 2.
-The test to differentiate between these two levels consists of dropping a 5kg load from a height of 1m (i.e. 50J) onto the protection, and 5 times.
+The test that differentiates between these two levels consists of dropping a 5kg load from a height of 1 metre (i.e. 50J) onto the protection, and 5 times.
 The amount of residual force is then measured in kN.

 At Level 1The average residual force should be less than 18 kNwith no value exceeding 24 kN.

 At Level 2The average residual force should be less than 9 kNwith no value exceeding 12 kN.

 The average residual strength of our back protection is 10.6 kN with no value greater than 12 kN, the level chosen is 1, but very close to 2.

 The international organisation SGS has tested the chemical composition of this back protector and guaranteed the absence of heavy metals (cadmium, mercury, lead, etc.), phthalates and chlorinated paraffin.

 SATRA Technology, an independent testing and research organisation based in the UK, has conducted the certification tests for our back protector.